thePython2016/Student-Outcome-Prediction-App/README.md

 ## 📥 Sample Data

-Use `sample_data.csv` to test the application and understand the expected input format.
+Use `Sample data to test.csv` to test the application and understand the expected input format.

 ## 📋 Requirements